AthosExarchou/ds-exc-2024/README.md

-# Distributed Systems Group Exercise 2024-2025
+# Distributed Systems Group Project 2024-2025 - Basic DevOps concepts and tools Group Project 2025-2026

-This application is an exercise for the Distributed Systems course at Harokopio University of Athens, Dept. of Informatics and Telematics.
+This application was initially developed as a group project for the **Distributed Systems** course at [Harokopio University of Athens – Dept. of Informatics and Telematics](https://www.dit.hua.gr).
+It was later further developed as part of the **Basic DevOps Concepts and Tools** course.

 # Apartment Rental Management System